 - Development of multi-modal sensing and control for brain functional homeostasis (KRF)

-- Development of mobile platform for Alzheimer’s disease (AD) diagnosis and relief using AI based neuro-feedback (NRF)
+- Development of mobile platform for Alzheimer’s disease (AD) diagnosis and relief using AI based neuro-feedback (KRF)